 The interpretation of what is minor is not necessarily based on the extent to which the zoning by-law is varied.
 Rather it is based on whether the impact of the variance can be considered minor.
-In review of the proposed minor variances, Planning Staff is of the opinion that the proposal is considered minor in nature as the proposed location of the deck is to be located in the rear yard directly in line with the single detached dwelling.
-It would be appropriately screened by a fence on the interior side yard and would pose no conflict with a neighbouring property to the rear as the lot backs onto an undevelopable, protected natural landscape.
-Additionally, the minor increase in lot coverage as requested would have minimal visual impact to the property and is only required as the applicant wishes to enclose the bottom portion of the deck.
-As such, Staff is not anticipating any negative adverse impacts on neighbouring properties by extending the permissions for the rear yard setback related to the deck, or the minor increase in lot coverage permissions.
+In review of the proposed minor variances, Planning Staff is of the opinion that the proposal is considered minor in nature as the increase in lot coverage as requested would have minimal visual impact to the property from the road.
+As such, Staff is not anticipating any negative adverse impacts on neighbouring properties by extending the permissions for the increase in lot coverage permissions.